About Trinity Bamboo

 Thank you for taking a moment to learn a bit more about my company, Trinity Bamboo.
 My name is Tom Goodham and I am the founder and President of Trinity Bamboo.
-Having worked for a leader in the bamboo flooring industry since 2003, I know how to manufacture some of the finest bamboo flooring in the world.
+I have been in the Bamboo Flooring business since 2003, and I manufacture and sell some of the finest Bamboo Flooring in the world.

 Quality: In manufacturing bamboo flooring, everything matters: raw material preparation, adhesives, moisture balancing, quality control… the attention to every little detail.
 I have worked with my manufacturing partner to ensure that every ingredient and process is intentional, well thought out, and contributes to the final quality of my products.
 Truly, if you buy flooring from Trinity Bamboo, you will be purchasing some of the finest flooring manufactured anywhere in the world.

 Integrity: I hold as a core principal that the earth and all of its inhabitants should be treated with respect.
 This belief carries over to how I work with and treat my vendors and you, my customer.
 If you choose to purchase a product from Trinity Bamboo, rest assured that you are purchasing a high quality, responsibly sourced, FloorScore® Certified and Clean Air Verified™ product.
 And, should you need it, you will always have my support.

 Value: Most bamboo flooring sold today is manufactured by one party, imported by another, sold to a distributor, sold to a retailer, then sold to a consumer.
 We all understand the economics of this and I don’t begrudge anyone the right to make a living.
 Having said this, every distribution layer between the manufacturer and the consumer increases the costs to the consumer.
 My goal in starting Trinity Bamboo was to take my knowledge of how and where to manufacturer quality bamboo flooring, do it, and then sell it direct to consumers, bringing you a premium product at factory-direct pricing.